durysvit/GooD_Autobackuper/README.md

 NoRowSelectedInTable thrown if no row was selected to delete from table — select the row.

 NotExistFolderIDException thrown if Google Drive folder ID does not exsist — check the ID of folder.

+**If the program does not start, try deleting the token.pickle file from the program directory.**

 ### Recommendations